basho/basho_docs/source/languages/en/riakts/developing/nodejs.md

 ---

-You can develop with Riak TS (*T*ime *S*eries) through the Node.js client.
+You can develop with Riak TS through the Node.js client.
 This document covers the Node.js protobuf requests to Riak TS.

 ## Overview

-To use Time Series with the Node.js client, we've added several new commands in the `Riak.Commands.TS` namespace.
+To use Riak TS with Node.js, we've added several new commands in the `Riak.Commands.TS` namespace.

 ## TS Commands

-*Note* - These commands are automatically retried if they fail due to network error.
+>**Note:** These commands are automatically retried if they fail due to network error.

 ### Commands

  * `Get`    - Fetch a single row based on the primary key values provided.
- * `Store`  - Store 1 or more rows to a Time Series table.
+ * `Store`  - Store 1 or more rows to a Riak TS table.
  * `Delete` - Delete a single row based on the primary key values provided.
- * `Query`  - Allows you to query a Time Series table, with the given query string.
+ * `Query`  - Allows you to query a Riak TS table, with the given query string.
- * `ListKeys` - Lists the primary keys of all the rows in a Time Series table.
+ * `ListKeys` - Lists the primary keys of all the rows in a Riak TS table.

 ### Command Details